 The Center is funded in part by a grant under the Excellence in Minority Medical Education Program of the Health Resources and Service Administration (HRSA) of the U.S. Public Health Service.

 Future activities will be limited only by the generosity of those who share Tuskegee University's vision.
 To make a charitable donation or for more information on how to assist, please call 334-727-8122.

 Classroom topics in SMED 595: Medicine-Clinics: (1) stress management for veterinarians and veterinary medical students, (2) burn-out and compassion fatigue in veterinarians, (3) clients in crisis, (4) human and animal communication, (5) animal behavior, (6) grief and bereavement from pet loss, and (7) animal abuse

 Publications: refereed and non-refereed articles on human-animal relationships

 Presentations: lectures throughout the US on human-animal relationships

-Tuskegee Behavior Test for Selecting Therapy Dogs: instructional videotape and educational materials.
+Tuskegee Behavior Test for Selecting Therapy Dogs: instructional video and educational materials

 Pets Uplifting People's Spirit (PUPS): animal assisted therapy program at the Tuskegee Area Health Consortium Veterans Administration Hospital